danzek/annotationis/Operating Systems/Windows/BITS.md

     Microsoft-Windows-Bits-Client/(Microsoft-Windows-Bits-Client/Operational.evtx

-On newer versions of Windows 10, the BITS transfers are stored in a `.db` file (and I also observed `.log` files) in the same location.
-This appears to be an ESE database.
+On newer versions of Windows 10, the BITS transfers are stored in a `qmgr.db` file (and I also observed `.log` files) in the same location.
+This is an ESE database and can be parsed with tools like [BitsParser](https://github.com/fireeye/BitsParser).

 ## Tools / Resources